 Dartmouth Advancing Blackness Fellowship (D.A.B.
 Fellowship)

 Fall 2016 will see the inauguration of the Dartmouth Advancing Blackness Fellowship (DAB Fellowship).
-The DAB Fellowship is a mentoring program for Black men on campus, with a focus on supporting the transition of first-year students into the campus climate, as well as supporting upperclassmen with professional transitions and mentorship.
+The DAB Fellowship is a development program for Black men on campus, with a focus on supporting the transition of first-year students into the campus climate, as well as supporting upperclassmen in leadership skill development and professional transitions.

 Fall 2016 will see the inauguration of RISE.
 RISE is a four-year enrichment program for Black undergraduate women at Dartmouth that aims to build upon the Resilience, Integrity, and Strength of young Black women, Empowering them to be their best selves.
 This program will facilitate a smooth transition for first-year students on campus through its mentoring program, as well as support upperclasswomen with professional transitions and mentorship by Black women professionals in the northeast.